kroyxt/elp-documentation/docs/proposals/official/Romanization.md

 ## Vowels (Alternative System)

-This system must can be used in informal settings when the primary means proves too difficult to type.
+This system can be used in informal settings when the primary means proves too difficult to type.

 | IPA          | i | iː | y | yː | u | uː | e | eː | o | oː | a | aː |